hellohaptik/docs_haptik/docs/bot-builder/basic/ORACLE.md

       1. Bring forward “User Says” on certain Nodes which need more variations to be added to help the ML Model understand the context of that particular “User Says” completely.

-      2. Highlights the possibility of some severe issues with the IVA.
+      2. Highlight the possibility of some severe issues with the IVA.
 This will be reflected when the list of messages in Section 2 is unusually long (> 100 entries).

 Below image shows how Section 2 will appear in the ORACLE Email.